 If you made fewer than 13 payments for the DME item under Original Medicare before you joined our plan, your previous payments also do not count toward the 13 consecutive payments.
 You will have to make 13 new consecutive payments after you return to Original Medicare in order to own the item.
 There are no exceptions to this case when you return to Original Medicare.

-SECTION 8 Rules for ownership of Oxygen Equipment, Supplies, and Maintenance Section 8.1 What oxygen benefits are you entitled to?
+Section 8.1 What oxygen benefits are you entitled to?

 If you qualify for Medicare oxygen equipment coverage, then for as long as you are enrolled, Aetna Assure Premier Plus (HMO D-SNP) will cover: